Diff-Control/Diff-Control.github.io/README.md

-# Diff-COntrol
+# Diff-Control

-This is the repository that contains source code for the [α-MDF](https://diff-control.github.io/).
+This is the repository that contains source code for the [Diff-Control](https://diff-control.github.io/).

 If you find Diff-COntrol useful for your work please cite:
 ```